 Integrating AI-generated results directly within search engines like Bing or Google will likely lead to a reduction in CTR for glossary posts where you define a keyword.
 This is because AI has the capability to provide concise and accurate answers directly within the search engine’s results page.

-With that wrapped up, let’s look at the next point; the growth of video marketing and podcasting.
+With that wrapped up, let’s look at the next point; the growth of multichannel marketing.

 Exploring different marketing channels is a logical option for business owners focused on data-driven marketing campaigns.
 The two most logical channels to supplement SEO are video marketing and podcasting.